softwarefactory-project/sf-docs/docs/main_components.rst

 Code review system
 ------------------

-`Gerrit <http://en.wikipedia.org/wiki/Gerrit_%28software%29>`_ is the main component of SF.
-It provides the Git server, a code review mechanism, and a powerful ACL system.
-SF configures Gerrit to integrate correctly with the issues tracker and the CI system (Jenkins/Zuul).
+`Gerrit <http://en.wikipedia.org/wiki/Gerrit_%28software%29>`_ is one of the core components of Software Factory.
+It provides the Git repository hosting server, a code review mechanism, and a powerful ACL system.
+Within Software Factory Gerrit is tightly integrated with the issue tracker and the CI pipelines manager.

 Some useful plugins are installed on Gerrit:

-* Reviewer-by-blame: Automatically adds code reviewers to submitted changes according to git-blame result.
+* Reviewer-by-blame: Automatically adds code reviewers to submitted changes if they authored or modified files affected by the changes.
-* Replication: Add replication mechanism to synchronize internal Git repositories to remote location.
+* Replication: Allows the replication of Git repositories hosted on Software Factory on a remote location, for example Github.
-* Gravatar: Because sometimes it is quite fun to have its gravatar along its commits and messages.
+* Gravatar: Displays the gravatar picture associated with a contributor's email.
-* Delete-project: Let the admin the ability to fully remove an useless Gerrit project.
+* Delete-project: Allow a privileged user to fully remove an useless Gerrit project.
-* Download-commands: Ease integration of Gerrit with IDE
+* Download-commands: Allows IDE integration

-Some Gerrit hooks are installed to handle Storyboard issues:
+The following hooks are installed to update the issue tracker on specific events:

-* An issue referenced in a commit message will be automatically set as "In progress" in Storyboard.
+* An issue referenced in the commit message of a new submission will be automatically set as "In progress" in the issue tracker.
-* An issue referenced by a change will be closed when Gerrit merges it.
+* An issue referenced by a submission will be closed when the patch gets merged into the main repository.

-Gerrit is configured to work with Zuul and Jenkins, that means project tests can be run when changes are proposed to a project.
-Tests results are published on Gerrit as a note and can prevent a change to be merged on the master branch.
+The following events will trigger actions on the CI pipelines:

+* A new patch being submitted, or modified
+* A "recheck" or "retrigger" message in the patch's comments
+* A patch reaching the score needed to be candidate for merging (+2 Core, +1 Workflow, +1 Verified)
+* A patch being merged

+See the `pipelines manager <Pipelines manager>`_ section for more details.

 .. image:: imgs/gerrit.jpg
    :scale: 50 %